Education Programme

 We aim to educate and raise awareness by reaching deep into what drives our values and attitudes towards water, broadening participation and empowering landowners, businesses, residents, visitors and communities to care for their freshwater environment.

-This year we kicked off our education programme in earnest, developing strategies for schools, tertiary institutions, workplaces and in the community.
+Last year we kicked off our education programme in earnest, developing strategies for schools, tertiary institutions, workplaces and in the community.

 EDUCATION PROGRAMMES